invariantlabs-ai/docs/docs/testing/Examples/openai-python-agent.md

 ---
-title: OpenAI Python Agent
+title: Function Calling Agents
 ---

-# OpenAI Function Calling Agent
+# Function Calling Agents

 <div class="subtitle">
-Test an OpenAI function calling agent using <code>testing</code>.
+Test an OpenAI function calling agent using <code>testing</code>
 </div>

-# Intro

 OpenAI's function calling can be used to build agents that integrate with external tools and APIs, allowing the agent to call custom functions and deliver enhanced, context-aware responses.
 More details can be found here: [OpenAI Function Calling Guide](https://platform.openai.com/docs/guides/function-calling)